Michael Haygarth

 Michael John Haygarth (11 October 1934 – 27 April 2016) was an English chess player, British Chess Championship winner (1964).

 Biography

 From the late 1950s to the mid-1970s, Michael Haygarth was one of England's leading chess players.
-He was British Chess Championship multiplier participant (1955–1979) where which have achieved good results.
+He was British Chess Championship multiplier participant (1955–1979), achieving good results.
 In 1959, Michael Haygarth shared 1st–3rd place with Jonathan Penrose and Harry Golombek in British Chess Championship but left in 2nd place in an additional tournament where Penrose won.
 In 1964, in Whitby he won British Chess Championship.
-In 1974, Michael Haygarth shared 1st–7st place in British Chess Championship but left in 4th place in an additional tournament.
+In 1974, Michael Haygarth shared 1st–7th place in British Chess Championship but left in 4th place in an additional tournament.
 In 1976, he shared 3rd-4th place in British Chess Championship.

 Michael Haygarth played for England in the Chess Olympiads: